-Financial assets available for general expenditure that is, without donor or other restrictions limiting their use within one year, are comprised of the following at June 30, 2020:
+Financial assets available for general expenditure that is, without donor or other restrictions limiting their use within one year, are comprised of the following at June 30:

-Financial assets at year-end:

-Cash and cash equivalents \$ 4,650,388 Accounts receivable and other receivables, net 1,712,906 Contributions receivable 118,556 Financial assets available to meet cash needs for general expenditures within one year \$ 6,481,850
+2021 2020 Financial assets at year-end: Cash and cash equivalents \$ 5,155,926 \$ 4,650,388 Accounts receivable and other receivables, net 1,916,271 1,712,906 Contributions receivable 32,404 118,556 Financial assets available to meet cash needs for general expenditures within one year \$ 7,104,601 \$ 6,481,850

 Walden receives its grant support through subgrantee awards from the U.S. Department of Health and Human Services.
 Walden is reimbursed for direct costs incurred in the conduct of its programs and receives reimbursement for indirect costs based on a fixed rate of 10% applied to direct costs.
-In addition, Walden operates with a balanced budget, and anticipates collecting sufficient revenue to cover general expenditures not covered by donor-restricted resources.